renatogcruz/CV/README.md

 ### **Federal University of Ouro Preto, UFOP**

-2016 - 2018	Master of Science (M.S.) in metallic construction
+2016 - 2018	Master of Science (M.S.) in Metallic Construction

 2010 - 2015 Bachelor of Science (B.S.) in Architecture